Greer Lankton: Work

 Lankton said in interviews that the surgery "made me focus on bodies.
 I was always thinking about bodies, and if you think you have the wrong body, you're always going to think about it."

 Gender and sexuality are recurring themes in Lankton's art.
 Her dolls are created in the likeness of those society calls "freaks", and have often been compared to the surrealist works of Hans Bellmer, who made surreal dolls with interchangeable limbs.
+Greer also credits the work of Jean Genet, William S. Burroughs, Patti Smith, and late 19th century Symbolists and Decadents among her creative influences.
 She created figures that were simultaneously distressing and glamorous, as if they were both victim and perpetrator of their existence.

+Lankton also explored her feelings around her body, sexuality, and gender through her work.
+In an interview when Lankton was asked if most of her work was self-referential, she responded "I think all of it.
+My first show all had to do with references to the sex change."
+According to Lankton's lifelong friend Nan Goldin, "More instinctive than cerebral, more physical and visual than verbal, her work was her form of communication...There was absolutely no distance between her life and her work, something that is said about many artists but was especially true about Greer.
+She was her own doll -- starving herself, transforming herself, abusing herself."

+Lankton's dolls were frequently life-size, ranging from 6" to 7' in height.
+She would create the dolls by first making joints out of coat hangers or skeletons of old umbrellas to move like actual human joints.
+Then she would cover them in tissue paper and matte medium that got painted over.
+Her dolls were detailed and life-like.
+Greer enjoyed playing with her dolls as she made them and would have friends over to play with them as well.

 In 1981, Lankton was featured in the seminal "New York/New Wave" exhibition at P.S.1 in Long Island City and began to show her work in the East Village at Civilian Warfare, where she had solo shows in 1983, 1984, and 1985.
 She gained an almost cult following among East Village residents from her highly theatrical window displays she designed for Einstein's, the boutique run by her husband, Paul Monroe, at 96 East Seventh Street.